Privacy policy

 Name: fbsr_221106831124024

-Purpose of use: This cookie stores the log-in request for users of the Instagram app.
+Use: This cookie stores the login request for users of the Instagram app.

 Expiration date: after the end of the session